PlanetKiF/kif.github.io/_posts/docs/2021-01-20-configuring-the-game-server.md

     host_workshop_collection <collection-id>          // Get the latest version of maps in a workshop collection and host them as a maplist. workshop_start_map <id-of-first-map-to-play>      // id must fit to a map which is part of the above collection

-You will notice that we use a workshop (map) collection for maps. [here]({% post_url 2021-01-16-workshop %}) we explain in detail how to this works.
-If you do not want to user workshops you can instead use the `map` and the 'mapgroup' commands.
+You will notice that we use a workshop (map) collection for maps.
+[Here]({% post_url 2021-01-16-workshop %}) we explain in detail how this works.
+If you do not want to use workshops you can instead use the `map` and the `mapgroup` commands.

 ### server.cfg ###

 The `server.cfg` is executed whenever a map change occurs.
-The most interesting commands are now found in the Game Mode Config Files.
-So our config only contains these lines
+As many values change with regard to the current game mode our version of the config does not contain many values:

     mp_endmatch_votenextmap 1                         // Whether or not players vote for the next map at the end of the match when the final scoreboard comes up (Default: 1)